-The mission of the Field Research Station (FRS) is to support ecological research and education within the BTNP and within the Big Thicket region and West Gulf Coastal Plain.
+The mission of the Field Research Station & Learning Center (FRSLC) is to support ecological research and education within the Big Thicket National Preserve (BITH) and within the Southeast Texas region and West Gulf Coastal Plain.
 This station will support multi-institution projects with the following goals:

 - To increase collaboration among academic and non-academic institutions in research and education relating to regional environmental issues;

 - To promote multi-institutional and multi-disciplinary research into the ecological functioning and sustainability of the Big Thicket National Preserve;

 - To facilitate interaction among academic and agency personnel such that researchers conduct projects that address priorities of all involved parties and produce increased understanding of BTNP ecosystems, increased environmental awareness, public outreach, improved resource management, and/or published research papers; and

 - To provide scientific data and information to benefit resource management within the Big Thicket National Preserve

 The Field Research Station & Learning Center (FRSLC) is located in the historic town of Saratoga, Texas on a six-acre campus within minutes of the 25,000 acre Lance Rosier Unit of the Big Thicket National Preserve (BITH).

 The Big Thicket National Preserve's Field Research Station & Learning Center provides students and researchers a facility to support research and field studies in the Preserve and surrounding region.
 The Station also welcomes environmental education programs.

 The Big Thicket Association operates the Field Research Station & Learning Center under an agreement with the Big Thicket National Preserve.

 The facility includes a classroom, small laboratory, library, kitchen, dining area and showers.
 Washer and dryer are available for laundry.
 Audiovisual equipment is available, including a monitor, VCR and slide projector, and computer and overhead projectors.